antievictionmappingproject/covid-19-map-react/code-introduction.md

 ### i18n

 Uses `i18next`.
-See the docs here: .

 In the file `src/utils/i18n.js` there are the options and the function that initialise i18n.
-Check here when adding a new language that it's included in the available languages.
-It is initialised in `src/components/App.js`.
+This initialisation function is run in `src/components/App.js`.
 The application only displays content after the i18n is loaded.

-To use it, we use the hook `useTranslation` from `react-i18n`:
+To use translations in components, we use the hook [`useTranslation`](https://react.i18next.com/latest/usetranslation-hook) from `react-i18next`:

 ```
 const { t } = useTranslation();